First-order convergence for $321$-avoiding permutations: Preliminaries

-Note that if two structures are isomorphic, that is to say if there is a bijection between two structures that preserves the relations and is compatible with functions, then they satisfy the same sentences.
+Note that if two structures are isomorphic, that is, if there exists a bijection between their domains that preserves the relations and is compatible with the functions, then they satisfy the same first-order sentences.
 Therefore elementary equivalence is a weaker notion of similarity than isomorphism.
-For finite structures the two notions are identical, see Proposition 1.3.19 of \cite{CK90}.
-An example for non-isomorphic but elementarily equivalent structures are $(\mathbb{R},<)$ and $(\mathbb{Q},<)$.
-For an example of structures of the same cardinality, consider $\mathbb{Z}$ with the usual order and $\mathbb{Z}^2$ with the lexicographic order, i.e., $(a,n) <_{\tn{lex}}(b,m)$ if and only if $a < b$ or $a=b$ and $n < m$.
+For finite structures, the two notions coincide, see Proposition 1.3.19 of \cite{CK90}.
+An example of non-isomorphic but elementarily equivalent structures is $(\mathbb{R},<)$ and $(\mathbb{Q},<)$.
+As an example of structures with the same cardinality, consider $\mathbb{Z}$ with the usual order and $\mathbb{Z}^2$ with the lexicographic order, i.e., $(a,n) <_{\tn{lex}}(b,m)$ if and only if $a < b$ or $a=b$ and $n < m$.
 See also Example 3.3.2 in \cite{Sp01} and Chapter 5 of \cite{H93} for more insight on this topic.